maxzintel/networking/Streams-Basics/Notes.md

 * Note: for creating a VPN, try libsodium implementation in node.
 * Other random note: install `readme` node package to read readme's of node packages offline.

+#### Object Streams
+* Normally you can only read and write buffers and strings with streams.
+However, if you init a stream in `objectMode` you can use any kind of object (except for `null`):
+* ex9 Shows this.